NIDAP-Community/3D-intercellular-assembly-of-decellularized-matrix-recapitulates-in-vivo-tumor-heterogeneity/README.md

-# CCBR-1223
+# 3D intercellular assembly of decellularized matrix recapitulates in vivo tumor heterogeneity

 This code accompanies the paper entitled: "3D intercellular assembly of decellularized matrix recapitulates in vivo tumor heterogeneity."
+(CCBR-1223)

 To reproduce these results, follow these steps: